AbdellatifMamoun/Classification-of-COVID19-using-Chext-X-ray-Images/README.md

 - Data Preparation (visualization preprocessing and Augmentation)

-- Build a Convolutional Neural Network (CNN)

-- Compile and Train the Model

-- Performance Evaluation
+- Model Construction (Building a CNN, compiling, training and performance evaluation)

 - Prediction on New Data